Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 General Physics
 ---------------

-The DHS is modelled as a closed loop system and thus at every time-step and for every asset, mass balance should hold.
+The DHS is modelled as a closed loop system and thus at every timestep and for every asset, mass balance should hold.
 The system is modeled with constant temperature and thus constant density and specific heat.
 The mass balance is provided as a volumetric flow balance in :eq:`eq:flow_balance`.